Close-packing of equal spheres: Filling the remaining space

 The FCC and HCP packings are the densest known packings of equal spheres with the highest symmetry (smallest repeat units).

 Denser sphere packings are known, but they involve unequal sphere packing.

-A packing density of 1, filling space completely, requires non-spherical shapes, such as honeycombs.
+A packing density of 1, filling the space completely, requires non-spherical shapes, such as honeycombs.

 Replacing each contact point between two spheres with an edge connecting the centers of the touching spheres produces tetrahedrons and octahedrons of equal edge lengths.

 The FCC arrangement produces the tetrahedral-octahedral honeycomb.

 The HCP arrangement produces the gyrated tetrahedral-octahedral honeycomb.

 If, instead, every sphere is augmented with the points in space that are closer to it than to any other sphere, the duals of these honeycombs are produced: the rhombic dodecahedral honeycomb for FCC, and the trapezo-rhombic dodecahedral honeycomb for HCP.

 Spherical bubbles appear in soapy water in a FCC or HCP arrangement when the water in the gaps between the bubbles drains out.
 This pattern also approaches the rhombic dodecahedral honeycomb or trapezo-rhombic dodecahedral honeycomb.
 However, such FCC or HCP foams of very small liquid content are unstable, as they do not satisfy Plateau's laws.
 The Kelvin foam and the Weaire–Phelan foam are more stable, having smaller interfacial energy in the limit of a very small liquid content.

-There are two types of interstitial holes left by hcp and fcc conformations: tetrahedral and octahedral void.
+There are two types of interstitial holes left by HCP and FCC conformations: tetrahedral and octahedral void.
 Four spheres surround the tetrahedral hole with three spheres being in one layer and one sphere from the next layer.
 Six spheres surround an octahedral voids with three spheres coming from one layer and three spheres coming from the next layer.
 Structures of many simple chemical compounds, for instance, are often described in terms of small atoms occupying tetrahedral or octahedral holes in closed-packed systems that are formed from larger atoms.

 Layered structures are formed by alternating empty and filled octahedral planes.
-Two octahedral layers usually allow for four structural arrangements that can either be filled by an hpc of fcc packing systems.
+Two octahedral layers usually allow for four structural arrangements that can either be filled by an HCP of FCC packing systems.
 In filling tetrahedral holes a complete filling leads to fcc field array.
-In unit cells, hole filling can sometimes lead to polyhedral arrays with a mix of hcp and fcc layering.
+In unit cells, hole filling can sometimes lead to polyhedral arrays with a mix of HCP and FCC layering.